-Preliminary conclusion on the proposed regulatory approach
+Conclusion on the ex ante regulatory approach

-The MCA believes that its proposed regulatory approach is proportionate in the circumstances and justified in the light of the objectives as set out in the Framework.
+The MCA considers that its decision on the ex ante regulatory approach in the markets under investigation is proportionate in the circumstances and justified in the light of the objectives as set out in the Framework.
 It also believes that the imposition of the above-mentioned set of remedies is the most appropriate in the current circumstances and the timeframe of this review.
 The MCA will continue to monitor developments in the market to ensure that it is applying justified remedies.